Go to Homepage

 Cebu beach, Badian Island

-Badian Island resort beach
+Badian Island resort beach/ photo: Vijay Verghese

-Fifteen minutes south is the town of Badian, the jump-off point for the wonderfully idyllic Badian Island Resort & Spa.
+Fifteen minutes south is the town of Badian, the jump-off point for the wonderfully idyllic Badian Island Wellness Resort.
 A quick speedboat ride takes guests across to a small island with an inviting fringe of powder-white sand.
 From the moment you step onto the wooden jetty, you are in another world.
 Occupying eight hectares of landscaped garden, the resort spreads up a low hillside with suites, several with balconies and hammocks, looking over azure seas.
 Rooms are pleasant with wooden floors and thatch roofs.
 The welcome includes generous sprinklings of flower petals – on the bed, on the table, on the chairs, in the bath, everywhere…

 Cebu City Hotels, Shopping and Nightlife